ceb29/python-pool-game/README.md

 # python-pool-game

-A simple pool game made in python using pygame.
+A pool game made in python using the pygame module.
 Still a work in progress.

+Controls
+-left click to place the cue ball on table
+-right click to bring cue ball back to mouse position -aim with the line (ball will go towards the line) -press trigger to release ball (speed is determined by the length of the line)